Leoshe22/asset-search/README.md

 # asset-search
 Asset Search Attribute for Unity

+# Note: this project will no longer be updated as this code has migrated to [Search-Windows](https://github.com/Leoshe22/Search-Windows).
+To use the new version, uninstall this version and install Search Windows, then change `LS.Attributes` to `LS.SearchWindows` in your using statements.

 Use this attribute on your serialized object fields to add a button that opens a search window for your assets based on the type.
 The search window will keep elements sorted by the folder structure.
 <br>
 This can be used with Generics (which usually can't use the quick search on the normal object field!) and interfaces (though there are some drawbacks to this).